Blimeo/llms-txt-generator/README.md

 # LLMs.txt Crawler

-A comprehensive web application and worker system that automatically generates and maintains `llms.txt` files for *static sites* based on the standard described at llmstxt.org.
+A comprehensive web application and worker system that automatically generates and maintains `llms.txt` files for **static sites** based on the standard described at llmstxt.org.
 The system monitors website changes and outputs a structured text artifact optimized for LLM consumption.

+**Important caveat: the tool currently only works with static sites.
+Try some of the sites [here](https://jekyllrb.com/showcase/).
+In addition, to save on Google Cloud compute costs, the demo crawls a maximum of 100 URLs.**

 ## Quickstart